cristi2019255/MultimediaRetrieval/README.md

 ## Description

-A multimedia retrieval pipeline for 3D shapes.
+A multimedia retrieval system for 3D shapes.
+Project for Utrecht University in 2022 done by Grosu Cristian, Angelov Dmitar and Fluiter Marc, all rights reserved.

 ## Geting started

-In order to run the application follow the next 3 simple steps:
+In order to run the application follow the next 2 simple steps:

 1) In order to get the project started first run the following command: `pip install -r requirements.txt`
-2) In order to create the database run `docker-compose up` 2.1) If you want to use our cloud database with extracted features just change the `.env` file and run next step without running `docker-compose up`
-3) Now you can run `python3 main.py` to start the application
+2) Now you can run `python3 mainGUI.py` to start the application

 Enjoy!

 For the technical report please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg`

-# Cloud database
+## Cloud database

-In latter stages when we will have all the features extracted we will upload the database to the cloud, so that we can use it for future steps
+The extracted features are stored in a cloud database.
+Please be informed that we are sharing a database connection via the `.env` file, the database have some limitations we set in order to prevent abuses from future users.
+The database will become unavailable in 2023.

 Database dashboard in Hekoru: `https://data.heroku.com/datastores/fd3a9a51-2a81-42fd-8891-093915414ce3#` See `.env` for more details.